Joint Security Area: Layout

 While the boundary has remained the same over the years, the buildings themselves have changed.
 Some have been removed, including all of the KPA checkpoints on the southern half of the JSA.
 New buildings have been constructed, whilst some existing buildings have been expanded or simply renovated.
 The only boundary change of the Joint Security Area was the enforcement of the dividing line within the JSA after the murders of two American officers in 1976.
 Prior to this, the entire area was neutral, where members of either side possessed the freedom of movement within the JSA.

-Since the enforcement of the Military Demarcation Line (MDL) within the JSA, several UNC checkpoint buildings have also been rebuilt and/or renamed as well.
+Since the enforcement of the MDL within the JSA, several UNC checkpoint buildings have also been rebuilt and/or renamed as well.
 Examples of this are what was called Observation Post (OP) No. 5 on the hill overlooking the Bridge of No Return, is now Checkpoint (CP) #3, while what used to be called CP#3 (and sometimes called "The Loneliest Outpost in the World") was the UNC checkpoint at the southern end of the Bridge of No Return.
 After the enforcement of the MDL, the North no longer had a road leading into the JSA, and within three days they built what is now known as the "72-Hour Bridge" or "Bridge of 72 Hours".